risd-sound/sadi/README.md

 **Agenda 5 hours:**

-0. Sonic interaction and experience part 1
+*Sonic interaction and experience part 1*
+* Overview
-1. Introduction to programming in Pure Data (Pd)
+* Introduction to programming in Pure Data (Pd)
-2. Patch along: making a tone generator in Pd (sound synthesis basics)
+..* Patch along: making a tone generator in Pd (sound synthesis basics)
-3. Introduction to GUI design with MobMuPlat editor
+* Introduction to GUI design with MobMuPlat editor
-4. Patch along: making a GUI for tone generator
+..* Patch along: making a GUI for tone generator
-5. Transferring project files to your mobile device
+* Transferring project files to your mobile device
-6. Using system messages for accessing device sensors
-7. Patch along: using accelerometer data with tone generator
+* Using system messages for accessing device sensors ..*Patch along: using accelerometer data with tone generator

-8. SHORT BREAK
+SHORT BREAK
-9. Sonic interaction and experience part 2
+*Sonic interaction and experience part 2*
+* Interaction ideas
-10. Sampling (manipulating recorded sound)
+* Sampling (manipulating recorded sound)
-11. Group assignment brief
+* Group assignment brief
-12. Work-time and assistance
+* Work-time and assistance

 ---